pypy/pypy/pypy/doc/faq.rst

 complete and well tested, so if your project does not use many extension modules there is a good chance that it will work with PyPy.

-We list the differences we know about in `cpython differences`_.
+We list the differences we know about in :doc:`cpython differences <cpython_differences>`.

 Do CPython Extension modules work with PyPy?